 I find peace in knowing that there was nothing I could have done differently to save my son’s life.
 I find peace in knowing that he was in pain and after he calmly passed away in my arms, he found freedom.
 I find peace in knowing that he was loved, wanted and cherished every day of his human life and that if love could have saved him, he would have lived forever.

-Joanna, Chicago, Illinois
+-Joanna, Mother, Chicago, Illinois